Balec: Religion

 In 1356, Bishop Andreas Citer complained that his bishopric was full of schismatics.
 The diocese had been laid waste and impoverished by "the schismatics of the kingdom of Rascia", who had completely destroyed the monastery situated 5000 paces from the cathedral.
 In response, Pope Innocent VI granted him in commendam, on 26 September of the same year, the aforementioned Benedictine monastery of Saint John in Shtoj (Manastiri i Shën Gjonit të Shtojit) that was until then under the Diocese of Drisht.
-The monastery must've been quickly rebuilt, as it was again mentioned 20 years later when Pope Gregory XI ordered Archbishop Peter of Ragusa to select a Benedictine monk and appoint him as abbot of the monastery, since the previous abbot had passed away.
+The monastery must've been quickly rebuilt, as it was again mentioned 20 years later when Pope Gregory XI ordered Archbishop Peter of Ragusa to select a Benedictine monk and appoint him as abbot of the monastery, since the previous abbot had died.
 It is during this time that the monastery would have been passed back over to the Diocese of Drisht.

-Eventually, Balec must have ceased to exist as a town, so that, although bishops continued to be appointed to the see, by 1448, when even the fortress rebuilt by Skanderberg was destroyed, the town was no more than a memory.
+Eventually, Balec must have ceased to exist as a town, so that, although bishops continued to be appointed to the see, by 1448, when even the fortress rebuilt by Skanderbeg was destroyed, the town was no more than a memory.
 The bishopric of Balecium, no longer a residential see, is today listed by the Catholic Church as a titular see.

 The Orthodox presence in the area may be traced to the nearby village of Cupelnich, which was populated with inhabitants that had a large degree of Slavic Orthodox anthroponomy according to the Venetian cadastre.
 There were multiple Orthodox priests, and there are records about an Orthodox monastery in the village of Cupelnich itself (Copenico) which owned a mill on the river Rioli near Balec.